-RRB Railway Group D Result 2018 today, know at what time
+RRB Railway Group D Result 2018 date and time

-New Delhi, Feb 16: The RRB Group D Result 2018 is set to be declared soon.
+New Delhi, Feb 16: The RRB Group D Result 2018 is likely to be declared soon.
 The results once declared will be available on the official website.

 As per reports, the RRBs are expected to release the answer for second stage Group D, ALP and Technician exam today.
 However, there isn't any official confirmation yet for the same.